stitchdata/docs/_connect-files/api/objects/form-properties/sources/saas/darksky-object.md

   - name: "language"
     type: "string"
     required: true
-    description: "The language."
+    description: "The language to be returned, most likely as a two-letter value.
+Ex: `en` for English, `es` for Spanish, and `ar` for Arabic."
-    value: "en"
+    value: "xx"

   - name: "location_list"
     type: "string"
     required: true
-    description: "The longitude and latitude of the location the app was used."
+    description: "The longitude and latitude of the locations to be returned.
+The locations must be semi-colon deliniated.
+Ex: `<latitude>,<longitude>` is an accepted value for a single location, and `<latitude>,<longitude>;<latitude>,<longitude>; ... etc` is accepted for multiple locations."
-    value: "00.000000, -000.000000"
+    value: "00.000000,-000.000000"

   - name: "secret_key"
     type: "string"